ZavierChambers/ByteEye/README.md

 #

-# 🔐 EndorSec - Endpoint Detection & Response (Self-Hosted) - Short for “Endpoint + Orchestrated Security”
+# 🔐 ByteEye - Endpoint Detection & Response (Self-Hosted) - Short for “Endpoint + Orchestrated Security”

-EndorSec is a fully self-hosted, open-source Endpoint Detection and Response system designed for local environments, homelabs, or small-scale enterprise use.
+ByteEye is a fully self-hosted, open-source Endpoint Detection and Response system designed for local environments, homelabs, or small-scale enterprise use.
 It provides active threat detection, secure log collection, and real-time visibility across your endpoints without sending data to any third-party cloud providers.

 ---